 Release = to let go, ease pressure

 Fascia is the main connective tissue in the body.
 It surrounds every cell, muscle, bone, nerve, blood vessel, and organ in the body, creating a three-dimensional web from head to toe.
-Like other body tissues, fascia can be damaged by injury, overuse, and other trauma and stress.
-This damage leads to myofascial restrictions.
-Myofascial release works on fascia to remove restrictions, ease chronic pain and restore alignment and mobility to muscles and joints.
-It has been developed by medical doctors, osteopaths, physiotherapists and massage therapists since the 1940s.
-It has been described as ‘the medicine of the 21st century’ with the potential to treat physical injuries and chronic pain conditions alongside, or as an alternative to, drugs and surgery.
+Like other body tissues, fascia can become damaged by injury, overuse, and other trauma and stress.
+This damage can lead to myofascial restrictions.

 How does myofascial release work?